jessolo/mdlive-sdk-demo/README.md

         .build();
 ```

-Once `MdlSSODetail` is correctly created we can proceed to try a sign in with this info with:
+Once `MdlSSODetail` is correctly created, you can proceed to attempt a sign in with the following info:
 ```java
 MdlApplicationSupport.getAuthenticationCenter()
         .singleSignOn(ssoDetail)